 In fact, they’ve been the only game in town offering drug-free treatment through their “vaginal renewal program.”
 Physicians prefer to prescribe hormone replacement therapy or estrogen gels, Barnard says.
 But some women don’t want to go that route because the long-term effects aren’t clear.

 “This is a big need,” Barnard says.
 Nationwide, some 55 million women a year go into menopause—that’s 2,000 women a day, thanks to the Baby Boomer generation’s entry into post-fertile life.
 And about half of them report dryness, lack of stretch and moisture in the vagina or genital area, and pain during sex or even pelvic exams.
-Problems of this nature can, unfortunately, affect many women from the adult content industry who peform for sites such as TubeV, making it harder for them to work and make their living.
+Problems of this nature can, unfortunately, affect many women from the adult content industry, making it harder for them to work and make their living.

 “We’ve got this huge wave of women who have grown up saying ‘I don’t want to lose my sex life.
 I want to have a healthy, intimate life connection with my partner and my own body,’” she says.